ibm-cloud-docs/Registry/registry_notices_va_v4.md

 If you use the {{site.data.keyword.cloud_notm}} console to access Vulnerability Advisor, no action is required.
 The {{site.data.keyword.cloud_notm}} console is automatically updated to Vulnerability Advisor version 4.

-If you use the {{site.data.keyword.cloud_notm}} CLI and you want to use version 4 as the default, you must update the {{site.data.keyword.registryshort}} CLI plug-in to version 1.0.0, or later, by 19 June 2023.
+If you use the {{site.data.keyword.cloud_notm}} command-line interface (CLI) and you want to use version 4 as the default, you must update the {{site.data.keyword.registryshort}} CLI plug-in to version 1.0.0, or later, by 19 June 2023.
 Updating the {{site.data.keyword.registryshort}} CLI plug-in to 1.0.0, or later, enables the `ibmcloud cr va` command and the `--va` option on the `ibmcloud cr images` and `ibmcloud cr digests` commands to work with Vulnerability Advisor version 4.

 On 19 June 2023, when the default changes to Vulnerability Advisor version 4, the {{site.data.keyword.registryshort}} CLI automatically starts to use this version unless the `ibmcloud cr va-version-set v3` command was run, in which case Vulnerability Advisor version 3 continues to be used.
 You can use the `ibmcloud cr va-version` command to determine which Vulnerability Advisor version is in use and the `ibmcloud cr va-version-set v4` command to switch to Vulnerability Advisor version 4.
 When Vulnerability Advisor version 3 reaches its end of support date, any {{site.data.keyword.registryshort}} CLI commands that access Vulnerability Advisor version 3 cease to work.
 An end of support date is not available yet.